gmac/technical-interview/README.md

 3. Describes your solution for solving the problem.

 After leading this discussion, quickly show some code that supports your discussion points.
 The unfamiliar code still won't mean much to the interview panel, so you'll mostly just be showing them your syntax and commenting styles.
 If those look good, then you've probably passed with flying colors.

+### *Pair program a…*

+**…simple statistics service**.
+This offers a superb one-on-one assessment opportunity for both interview parties.
+The interviewer gets to watch the interviewee work first hand, while the interviewee gets a tangible feel for the team they're applying to work with.
+Team personality fits tend to be obviated, and the interviewee tends to feel more collaborative than "on the spot" during the interview.

 ### *Reproduce and defend…*